-The certification of ill health retirements by an IRMP qualified in occupational medicine has been a feature of the Scheme regulations for a number of years and is carried forward into the current scheme arrangements in regulations 35(1) and 36(3).
+The certification of ill health retirements by an IRMP qualified in occupational medicine is a feature of the Scheme regulations and is carried forward into the current scheme arrangements in regulations 35(1) and 36(3).
 These regulations set out the questions that the IRMP must address in their certificate.